 Paint a picture

 The saying that “a picture paints a thousand words” definitely applies to qualitative data!
-NVivo has a range of visualization tools that can help you think through patterns and relationships, and NVivo 11 has introduced some new maps that we’re really liking here at Academic Consulting.
+NVivo has a range of visualization tools that can help you think through patterns and relationships.
 Try using Project or Concept Maps, as well as Explore and Comparison Diagrams.
 In addition to assisting with your thinking, they can also be exported and included in your write-up or PowerPoint presentation.
 Don’t feel like you have to use NVivo visualizations only – remember that applications such as Inspiration and XMind are also great, as is good old pen and paper.